-It’s one of the recurring themes on the Daily Text, but Paul wants us to be clear—Yes, Jesus is God, but even moreso—God is Jesus!
+It’s one of the recurring themes on the Daily Text, but Paul wants us to be clear: yes, Jesus is God, but even mores, God is Jesus!

 In Jesus, we see just what kind of human being God actually is.
 Wow!
-That is a stretch-er of a sentence right there.
+That is a stretcher of a sentence right there.
 God is a human being.
-We don’t struggle so much with God as a Divine being, but when it comes down to it we struggle with God as a human being.
+We don’t struggle so much with God as a divine being, but when it comes down to it, we struggle with God as a human being.
 Something deep in all of us wants to escape being human.
-We want to be super-human (hence our fascination with super-heros).
-What we want, though we wouldn’t admit it, is to be Gods.
-We want to be in control; to be the masters of our own destiny and the destiny of others.
-We don’t want to be more and greater and better, we ant to be the most and the greatest and the best.
+We want to be superhuman (hence our fascination with superheroes).
+What we want, though we wouldn’t admit it, is to be gods.
+We want to be in control, to be the masters of our own destiny and the destiny of others.
+We don’t want to be more and greater and better; we want to be the most and the greatest and the best.
 We want to be sovereign.

-God comes to us, who in our sin grasped to take his place.
+God comes to us, who, in our sin, grasped to take his place.
 Instead God, who knew no sin, became sin and took our place.
 As we forsook ourselves in order to become like God, God forsook himself to become like us.
-In fact, as one of the great Fathers of the Church put it well, “God became like us, so we could become like him.”
-(Tertuillian)
+In fact, Tertullian, one of the great fathers of the church, said it something like this: “God became like us, so we could become like him.”

 If you don’t believe me, stay tuned.
-And probably a good idea to buckle your seat-belts if not already.
+And probably a good idea to buckle your seat belts if you haven’t already.

 - Do you really believe that God is a human being?
 How do you struggle with this?

-- Talk about your own battle between the quest for God-like sovereignty vs. the aspiration for God-like Love.
+- Talk about your own battle between the quest for godlike sovereignty and the aspiration for God-like love.